Triggerfish Blackbelly MED

 Feeding Your Black Belly Triggerfish

 The Black Belly Triggerfish is an omnivore that will eat most things in an aquarium.
 They need a wide range of meaty food and marine vegetables.
 Shell food such a clams and hermit crabs will help wear their teeth down.
 Other suitable products include small fish, krill, and squid.
-Sinking pellets are good as they stop the Trigger going to the surface for food and spitting water.
+Sinking pellets are good as they stop the Trigger from going to the surface for food and spitting water.
 Juveniles should be fed 4-5 times per day, adults 2-3 times per day.

 |Scientific Name||Rhinecanthus Verrucosus|